-Write an essay explaining why you are interested in pursuing this specific master's degree and why you are a strong candidate for the program.
-Your response should be a 500- to 1,000-word essay.
-Please address the following questions in your response:
+The graduate level programs are a rigorous course of study requiring commitment and professionalism.
+Please write an essay that describes your purpose for pursuing this master's degree and why you are a strong candidate for the program.
+Your response should be 500-1,000 words, and include the following: